OTBProject/OTBDocs/docs/tutorial-chat-basics.md

 ### Listing Commands

 To list all commands you can run the command `!command list`.
 (There is a type of command which will not be listed, but you do not need to worry about it.
-It will be explained later.)
+It will be explained elsewhere [missing link]().)

 Another way of listing commands is: